typestack/class-sanitizer/README.md

     `npm install class-sanitizer --save`

-2. Use [typings](https://github.com/typings/typings) to install all required definition dependencies.

-    `typings install`

 3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too:

     `npm install es6-shim --save`